The role and responsibilities of a customer relationship manager How to comprehensively personalize the customer experience

 What a CXO does

 A CXO typically has oversight of an entire customer journey.
 To accomplish this, creating a customer journey map is crucial.
 Customer journey maps are a diagram or multiple diagrams that depict the stages customers go through when interacting with a company.
-Customer journey maps are data-driven, can help create a positive interaction between companies and individuals, and can help predict the path of future customers.
+Customer journey maps serve the following functions:

 The benefits of hiring a CXO

 Hiring a CXO also represents an attempt to move toward a CX-centric company culture.
 Good CX requires many departments across the organization to be customer-focused, and CXOs work toward that goal.
-They align marketing, sales, customer success teams and the C-suite and break down silos that prevent good CX.
+They align marketing, sales, customer success teams and the C-suite, and break down silos that prevent good CX.

 The evolution of a chief experience officer